 7) Challenges for Games Designers: Non-Digital Exercises for Video Game Designers by Ms Brenda L Brathwaite, and Ian Schreiber

-This book will provide you with a set of insightful practical exercises to improve your brainstorming abilities so you can come up with cool and innovative games.
-It doesn't matter if you are a professional or an aspiring game designer, it is challenging and interesting for all levels.
-All of its chapters will cover important topics for the game industry and you don't need any programming knowledge to enjoy and learn from them.
+This book will provide you with a set of insightful practical exercises to improve your brainstorming abilities so you can come up with a cool and innovative game design.
+It doesn’t matter if you are a professional or an aspiring game designer, it is challenging and interesting for all levels.
+All of its chapters will cover important topics for the game industry and you don’t need any programming knowledge to enjoy and learn from them.

 Are you a fan of math and would like to know how to use it to create animations, simulations, and scene rendering for games?
 So this book is for you.
-It also brings up shader graphics, following its popularity in game development these days.
+It also brings up shader graphics, following its popularity in game design these days.

 9) OpenGL Programming Guide: The Official Guide to Learning OpenGL by John Kessenich, Graham Sellers, and Dave Shreiner

 This book is a great reference manual if you want to keep on improving your skill set for working with the Open Graphics Library API.
 It might be more helpful if you already have some basic experience with it.
-It is still an amazing source of knowledge for seasoned professionals.
+It is still an amazing source of knowledge for seasoned game design professionals.